 SDM: Your thoughts on sound replacement software? wish it never existed?

-I'm not opposed to sound replacement software.
-Just as long as it's not over used.
-There's pros and cons to everything.
+I’m not opposed to sound replacement software.
+Just as long as it’s not over used.
+There are pros and cons to everything.

 SDM: What’s your favorite old-school raw drum sound?
 Which band and album or albums?